 1805: The Bishop of Leicester forces him to move back to Muston after a thirteen year absence.

-1807: Destroys many of his poems and novels in this period which he thought were not up to standard but those which survived, such as “The Parish Register” and “The Birth of Flattery” were published.
+1807: He destroys many of his poems and novels in this period which he thought were not up to standard but those which survived, such as “The Parish Register” and “The Birth of Flattery” were published.

 1813: Death of George Crabbe’s wife Sarah.

-1814: Moves to Trowbridge in Wiltshire as Rector.
-Briefly engaged to Charlotte Ridout.
+1814: He moves to Trowbridge in Wiltshire as Rector.
+He is briefly engaged to Charlotte Ridout.
 Over the next few years he visits Bath, Suffolk, London and Edinburgh.
-Meets Southey and Wordsworth who admire his work in London and visits Sir Walter Scott in Edinburgh.
+He meets Southey and Wordsworth who admire his work in London and also visits Sir Walter Scott in Edinburgh.

 1819: George Crabbe publishes “Tales of the Hall” in two volumes.

-1822: Published “The Works of the Reverend George Crabbe” in seven volumes.
+1822: He published “The Works of the Reverend George Crabbe” in seven volumes.

 1780: “The Candidate”.